2013 Instructions for Document Preparation

 Research paper for Alaska Region NOSB

 The research project is optional.
-Teams can compete in the quiz bowl portion of the Tsunami Bowl without doing a project, but since the project is responsible for half of a team's total score, a team not doing the project has no chance of being the overall winner and progressing to the national competition in April 2013.
+Teams can compete in the quiz bowl portion of the Tsunami Bowl without doing a project.

-The project is made up of two equally weighted parts: a 20-page paper due to the Tsunami Bowl coordinator, Phyllis Shoemaker, in Seward by November 30, 2012, and a 20-minute oral presentation given by the team at the Tsunami Bowl in Seward in February.
+The project is made up of two equally weighted parts: a 20-page paper due to the Tsunami Bowl coordinator, Phyllis Shoemaker, in Seward by December 1, 2013, and a 20-minute oral presentation given by the team at the Tsunami Bowl in Seward, February 28–March 2.
 The paper and the oral presentation are each worth 25 points.
-Missing the deadline for the paper will result in a 5-point penalty, with an additional one-point reduction for each week the paper is late.
-Contact project coordinator Dean Stockwell or Phyllis Shoemaker if there are extenuating circumstances they should take into account.
+Contact research project coordinator Dean Stockwell or Phyllis Shoemaker if there are extenuating circumstances they should take into account.

 Deadlines

-- Electronic copy to Phyllis Shoemaker must be received no later than November 30, 2012.
+Electronic copy sent to Phyllis Shoemaker must be received no later than December 1, 2013.
 No paper copies are required.
 Email manuscript to phyllis.shoemaker@alaska.edu.

-The sequence of material in the manuscript should be as follows:
+Electronic documents must be double-spaced throughout.
+The sequence of material in the document should be as follows:

-- Title page #1: Should include the title, authors' names, name of school and team, school's address, and e-mail address of coach or contact person.
+Title page #1: Should include the title, authors' names, name of school and team, school's address, and e-mail address of coach or contact person.
 Also indicate which author will be the primary contact for the paper in case of questions.
+Include this disclaimer: This paper was written as part of the Alaska Ocean Sciences Bowl high school competition.
+The conclusions in this report are solely those of the student authors.

 List all interviewed sources referred to in the manuscript alphabetically by last name.
 Give last and first names, any affiliation, addresses and telephone numbers.
 For example: LaSota, Mike.
 F/V Defiance, PO Box 626, Seward, AK 99664, 907-224-5009.